Click on the question to get the answer!

 Where can I get the Application Form?

-Please watch the 'Call for Applications' section on the 1st page of this web or subscribe to the RSS feed to get an automatic message when this is updated.
+Please check the 'Call for Applications' section on the 1st page of the IFS website or subscribe to the RSS feed to receive an automatic message when this is updated.

-How should I fill in the equipment budget of the application form?
+How should I fill in the equipment budget on the application form?

-List each item of equipment which you request.
+List each item of equipment you request.
 Equipment is considered those items which have an individual cost of USD 500 or more and a life duration of more than 3 years.
-Specify and describe each item and give to the best of your knowledge: manufacturer, model/type, accessories and spare parts if needed.
-Give a realistic estimation of the cost for each item.
+Specify and describe each item and give the best of your knowledge: manufacturer, model / type, accessories and spare parts if needed.
+Give a realistic estimate of the cost for each item.
 Include freight charges, insurance, and taxes for items to be imported.
-Consult, if possible, a senior technician for advice on the most appropriate equipment for your project.
+If possible, consult a senior technician for advice on the most appropriate equipment for your project.

 How should I fill in the expendable supplies budget?

-List categories of expendable supplies (glassware, solvents, feed, reagents, etc.) and give a cost estimate for each category.
-Specify only expendable supplies which are either very expensive or requested in large quantities/volumes.
+List categories of expendable supplies (glassware, solvents, feed, reagents, etc.) and provide a cost estimate for each category.
+Specify only expendable supplies that are either very expensive or requested in large quantities / volumes.
 Include freight charges, insurance, and taxes for items to be imported.

-How shall I fill in the literature budget?
+How should I fill in the literature budget?

-List categories of literature (books, reprints, and photocopies) or documentation, and give a cost estimate for each category.
+List categories of literature (books, reprints, and photocopies) or documentation, and provide a cost estimate for each category.
 Recommended are books.
-Subscriptions to journals will not be approved since subscriptions will expire as soon as IFS support ends.
+Subscriptions to journals will not be approved as subscriptions will expire as soon as IFS support ends.
 However, abstract reviews or membership for a scientific society publishing a journal may be considered.
 Literature searches may be included.

 Can the grant funds be transferred to my private account?

-No, the funds will be transferred to the account of your institution.
+No, the funds will be transferred to your institution's account.

 Can IFS assist me in purchasing equipment, chemicals, supplies?